 Absorption of drugs from the lungs (eg, β-agonists for asthma, pulmonary surfactant for respiratory distress syndrome) varies less by physiologic parameters and more by reliability of the delivery device and patient or caregiver technique.

 The volume of distribution of drugs changes in children with aging.
 These age-related changes are due to changes in body composition (especially the extracellular and total body water spaces) and plasma protein binding.

-Higher doses (per kg of body weight) of water-soluble drugs are required in younger children because a higher percentage of their body weight is water (see Fig. 1: Principles of Drug Treatment in Children: Changes in body proportions of body composition with growth and aging.).
+Higher doses (per kg of body weight) of water-soluble drugs are required in younger children because a higher percentage of their body weight is water (see see Changes in body composition with growth and aging.).
 Conversely, lower doses are required to avoid toxicity as children grow older because of the decline in water as a percentage of body weight.